fram-x/react-native-fluid/README.md

 - Fluid.Text
 - Fluid.ScrollView

-### Fluid.View
+### Fluid.*

-The `Fluid.View` is the basic building block of react-native-fluid-transitions and shares the same properties as a regular React Native `View`.
+The `Fluid.*` components are the basic building blocks of react-native-fluid-transitions.
+They all implement the same properties as their corresponding React Native components.

 **Properties**